John Marshall Stone: Political career

 At the end of the war, Stone returned to Tishomingo County.
 He was elected mayor and treasurer.
 In 1869, he won a race to become state senator, winning re-election in 1873.
 State elections were marked by fraud and violence; the Red Shirts, a paramilitary group, worked to disrupt and suppress black voting and turned Republicans out of office.
 After Governor Adelbert Ames resigned in 1876, Stone, who was president pro tempore of the Mississippi State Senate at that time, served as the acting governor.

 In the 1877 election, Stone won the governor's office as a Democrat.
 In 1881 he was defeated for re-election by Robert Lowry.
 Stone became governor again after winning the 1889 election.
 The gubernatorial term was extended through 1896 by the new Mississippi Constitution of 1890.
-Determined to keep control and maintain white supremacy, the Democratic-dominated legislature effectively disfranchised most blacks in the state by adding a requirement to the constitution for voter registration for payment of poll taxes.
-Two years later, they passed laws requiring literacy tests (administered by white officials in a discriminatory way) and grandfather clauses (the latter benefited white citizens).
-These requirements, with additions in the legislation of 1892, resulted in a 90% reduction in the number of blacks who voted in Mississippi.
-In every county a handful of prominent black ministers and local leaders were allowed to vote.
-African Americans were essentially excluded from the political system for 70 years until after the passage of federal civil rights legislation in the mid-1960s.
-When this constitution and laws survived an appeal to the US Supreme Court, other southern states quickly adopted the "Mississippi Plan" and passed disfranchising constitutions through 1908.
-Voter rolls dropped dramatically in other southern states as well, and white Democrats dominated politics.

 Later life

 Following his term as governor, in 1899, Stone accepted a position as the 2nd President of Mississippi A&M (now Mississippi State University) in Starkville.
 Stone died in Holly Springs, Mississippi, in 1900, at 69.
 He is buried at Oak Grove Cemetery in Iuka, Mississippi.